 Tinka Resources Limited (the "Company") was incorporated on September 15, 1987 under the provisions of the Company Act (British Columbia).
-The Company is listed and traded on the TSX Venture Exchange ("TSXV") under the symbol "TK".
+The Company is listed and traded on the TSX Venture Exchange ("TSXV") and the Lima Stock Exchange under the symbol "TK" and on the Frankfurt Exchange under the symbol "TLD".
 The Company's principal office is located at #1305 - 1090 West Georgia Street, Vancouver, British Columbia, V6E 3V7 Canada.

-The Company is a junior mineral exploration company currently engaged in the acquisition and exploration of precious and base metals on mineral properties located in Peru.
+The Company is a junior mineral exploration company currently engaged in the acquisition and exploration of mineral properties located in Peru.
 On the basis of information to date, the Company has not yet determined whether these properties contain economically recoverable ore reserves.
 The underlying value of the mineral resource interests is entirely dependent on the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete exploration and development and upon future profitable production.
 Mineral resource interests represent costs incurred to date, less amounts amortized and/or written off, and do not necessarily represent present or future values.

-As at September 30, 2016 the Company had working capital in the amount of \$1,691,780.
+As at September 30, 2018 the Company had working capital in the amount of \$13,758,538.
 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business operations for the foreseeable future.
-The Company's ability to continue as a going concern is dependent upon the ability of the Company to obtain the necessary financing to develop properties and to establish future profitable production.
 To date the Company has not earned significant revenues and is considered to be in the exploration stage.
 The Company's operations are funded from equity financings which are dependent upon many external factors and may be difficult to impossible to secure or raise when required.
-The Company will require additional equity financing to continue exploration and drilling activities on its mineral property interests in Peru and to fund ongoing corporate and administrative costs.
-While the Company has been successful in securing financings in the past, there can be no assurance that it will be able to do so in the future.
-These consolidated financial statements do not reflect any adjustments related to conditions that occurred subsequent to September 30, 2016.
+Although management considers that the Company has adequate resources to maintain its core operations and planned exploration programs on its existing exploration and evaluation assets for the next twelve months, the Company recognizes that exploration expenditures may change with ongoing results and, as a result, it may be required to obtain additional financing.
+While the Company has been successful in securing financings in the past there can be no assurance that it will be able to do so in the future.
+These consolidated financial statements do not reflect any adjustments related to conditions that occurred subsequent to September 30, 2018.